lab1092/blender-manual_ja/manual/composite_nodes/types/convertor.rst

 do not support an alpha channel.
 In order to overlay a JPEG image on top of a background, you must add an alpha channel to it using this node.

-The :guilabel:`Image` input socket is optional.
+The *Image* input socket is optional.
 If an input image is not supplied, the base color shown in the swatch will be used.
-To change the color, :kbd:`Lmb` click the swatch and use the color-picker control to choose or specify a color you want.
+To change the color, :kbd:`LMB` click the swatch and use the color-picker control to choose or specify a color you want.

-The amount of :guilabel:`Alpha` (1.00 being totally opaque and 0.00 being totally transparent) can be set for the whole picture using the input field.
+The amount of *Alpha* (1.00 being totally opaque and 0.00 being totally transparent) can be set for the whole picture using the input field.
 Additionally, the Alpha factor can be set by feeding its socket.